BlueAsuka/CAD-GPT/README.md

 # CAD-GPT

-Computer-Aided Design (CAD) with GPT, a future toward AI-Aided Design (AAD) The implementation of the paper: [An Investigation on Utilizing Large Language Model for Industrial Computer-Aided Design Automation
+Computer-Aided Design (CAD) with GPT, a future toward AI-Aided Design (AAD).

+The implementation of the paper: [An Investigation on Utilizing Large Language Model for Industrial Computer-Aided Design Automation
 ](https://www.sciencedirect.com/science/article/pii/S2212827124006656)